 Storage Solutions

-- Keep Dry: Ensure that toys are stored in a dry, climate-controlled environment to prevent warping.
+- Keep dry: Store in a dry, climate-controlled space to prevent warping.

 Environmental Impact